 When you delve into health, Samsung has better equipped for serious health monitoring.
-It has a regulatory approved ECG sensor, the ability to track blood pressure once you calibrated (and continue to calibrate over time) the watch with a cuff-style blood pressure monitor.
-It also includes a BIA sensor, to deliver the kind body composition analysis you'd usually have to grab from a set of smart scales.
+It has a regulatory-approved ECG sensor, and the ability to track blood pressure once you calibrated (and continue to calibrate over time) the watch with a cuff-style blood pressure monitor.
+It also includes a BIA sensor, to deliver the kind of body composition analysis you'd usually have to grab from a set of smart scales.

 We found more reliable data and a better experience in general when tracking runs and workouts – and now that you can pair up a heart rate monitor, you can get useful heart rate data to fuel the many heart rate-based training insights Huawei offers.